 That’s a wrap!

 Elevate 2020 has come to a close, but we’re hoping you’ll take what you learned and transform your hiring strategy for the year to come.
 If you missed a session or want to rewatch any event, you can access all the Elevate 2020 content on-demand here.
-And if you want a more comprehensive look at our Applicant Survey, you can read our 2020 Applicant Experience Research Report on the Elevate post-event page.
+And if you want a more comprehensive look at our Applicant Survey, you can read our 2020 Applicant Experience Research Report here.